Professor Surya P. Subedi, OBE, KC, DCL & DPhil (Oxford), Barrister

 - Email: S.P.Subedi@leeds.ac.uk

 - Location: 2.31 Liberty Building

-Professor Surya P. Subedi, OBE, KC, DCL is Professor of International Law at the University of Leeds and a practising barrister in London.
-He also has been a visiting faculty member on the international human rights law programme of the University of Oxford since 2016 and has taught at five other universities in the UK, USA, and the Netherlands.
+Professor Surya P. Subedi, OBE, KC, DCL is Professor of International Law at the University of Leeds, an Honorary Fellow of Exeter College, University of Oxford, and a practising barrister in London.
+He has been a visiting faculty member on the international human rights law programme of Oxford since 2016 and has taught at five other universities in the UK, USA, and the Netherlands.
 He has published 12 books and more than 60 scholarly articles in all major areas of international law in leading international law journals throughout his academic career.
 His publications are focussed on promoting fairness in international relations, strengthening the rules-based international order, and advancing human rights.

 He obtained a DPhil (PhD) in Law with a prize from the University of Oxford in 1993.
 He was awarded Oxford’s highest accolade – the degree of Doctor of Civil Law (DCL) – in 2019 by the University of Oxford and the degree of Doctor of Laws (LLD) honoris causa by the University of Hull in 2020 in recognition of his contribution to international law and human rights.
 The judges of the award panel at Oxford described him as “a scholar of uncommon breadth of knowledge and depth of thinking in international law” when deciding to award him the DCL.